-- Completed Application for Admission - A baccalaureate degree from a regionally accredited college or university - A minimum GPA of 3.0 or better - Official transcripts from all higher education institutions attended - Three recommendations - Ten-hour observation experience in a school and a 100-word written description of experience (written by applicant) - Academic Paper on current issue in any field of study - Fingerprints submitted and cleared by TSPC - A goal statement - Complete an interview with program faculty - Prerequisite courses (course syllabi may be required): - o Human Development course covering the targeted age group student desires to teach.
-A life-span development course is acceptable. - Learning Theory - o Computer Competency Exam - o Academic Writing Seminar (if academic paper does not meet standard) - Documentation showing successful completion of state examinations for the desired authorization(s) and content area(s) (see below).
+- Completed Application for Admission - A baccalaureate degree from a regionally accredited college or university - A minimum GPA of 3.0 or better - Official transcripts from all higher education institutions attended - Three recommendations - Ten-hour observation experience in a school and a 100-word written description of experience (written by applicant) - Academic Paper on current issue in any field of study - Fingerprints submitted and cleared by TSPC - A goal statement - An interview with program faculty - Prerequisite courses (course syllabi may be required): - Human Development course covering the targeted age group student desires to teach.
+A life-span development course is acceptable. - Learning Theory - Academic Writing Seminar (if academic paper does not meet standard) - Computer Competency Exam - Documentation showing successful completion of state examinations for the desired authorization(s) and content area(s) (see below).